garrandall/popular-music-data/tracks/going-bad-meek-mill-drake.md

 Still goin' bad on you anyway

-Whoa, whoa, ooh, whoa
+Whoa, whoa, oh, whoa
 Whoa, whoa, ah

 I could fit like 80 racks in my Amiris (80 racks)
-Me and Drizzy back-to-back, it's gettin' scary (Back-to-back) If you fuckin' with my opps, just don't come near me (Get out my way) Put some bands all on your head like Jason Terry (Brrt, brrt, ooh) Richard Mille cost a Lambo (That's a Lambo)
+Me and Drizzy back-to-back, it's gettin' scary (Back-to-back) If you fuckin' with my opps, just don't come near me (Get out my way) Put some bands all on your head like Jason Terry (Brrt, brrt, oh) Richard Mille cost a Lambo (That's a Lambo)
 Known to keep the baddest bitches on commando (Salute) Every time I'm in my trap, I move like Rambo (Extended)